kvietmeier/Terraform/azure/winvm/README.md

 #### Create a single Windows VM

-Not working - still creates a Linux VM
+Not working -  Needs to be modified to create a Windows VM

 #### License